burnedpopcorn/GameMaker-Decompiler/README.md

 - The United Modders Of Pizza Tower Team, for making this Decompiler
 - deeboe, for getting these scripts for me

+Also the info above might be wrong, since I have no idea how these scripts work, and I'm not even supposed to have these files, but it should be accurate enough

 ### Old README Contents
 ```
 Decompiles GMS2 games, DO NOT LEAK